-The meter measures pulse width in the 500.00 ms range up to 70 ms.
+The meter measures pulse width in the 500.00 or 1000.0 ms ranges.

 To measure pulse width, set up the meter to measure frequency; then press [Hz % ms] two more times.
 As with the duty cycle function, you can select which level the meter uses by pressing $\triangle \pi$ to trigger on the positive slope or ∇u to trigger on the negative slope.
 A typical pulse width display is shown in Figure 3-18.